 Hypertensive emergencies usually occur when blood pressure rapidly increases.
 What causes the rapid increase varies by age.
 The most common causes are

 During infancy: Birth defects of the kidneys Kidney Defects There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
-These defects are not usually apparent at the doctor's examination... read more , bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is a chronic lung disorder in newborns caused by extended use of a ventilator (a machine that helps air get in and out of the lungs) and/or extended need for supplemental... read more , coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a narrowing of part of the aorta, the main blood vessel bringing red oxygenated blood from the heart to the body.
+These defects are not usually apparent at the doctor's examination... read more , bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is a chronic lung disorder in newborns caused by extended use of a ventilator (a machine that helps air get in and out of the lungs), extended need for supplemental... read more , coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a narrowing of part of the aorta, the main blood vessel bringing red oxygenated blood from the heart to the body.
 The aorta narrows, causing the heart to pump harder... read more , renal vein thrombosis Renal Vein Thrombosis Renal vein thrombosis is blockage of the renal vein, which carries blood away from the kidney, by a blood clot.
 The clot can damage the kidney.
-Symptoms may be minimal unless the clot develops... read more , and other disorders that affect the blood vessels to the kidneys Overview of Blood Vessel Disorders of the Kidneys The blood flow to the kidneys needs to be intact for the kidneys to function properly.
+Symptoms may be minimal unless the clot develops... read more , and other disorders that affect the blood vessels to the kidneys Overview of Blood Vessel Disorders of the Kidneys Blood flow to the kidneys needs to be intact for the kidneys to function properly.
 Any interruption of or reduction in the blood flow can cause kidney damage or dysfunction and, if long-standing... read more

-During childhood: Kidney tissue disease, disorders that affect the blood vessels to the kidneys Overview of Blood Vessel Disorders of the Kidneys The blood flow to the kidneys needs to be intact for the kidneys to function properly.
+During childhood: Kidney tissue disease, disorders that affect the blood vessels to the kidneys Overview of Blood Vessel Disorders of the Kidneys Blood flow to the kidneys needs to be intact for the kidneys to function properly.
 Any interruption of or reduction in the blood flow can cause kidney damage or dysfunction and, if long-standing... read more , hormonal disorders, drugs, and toxins

 During adolescence: Kidney tissue disease, not taking drugs they were prescribed for their high blood pressure, and use of drugs such as stimulants (for example, amphetamines and cocaine), anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
 Anabolic steroids are hormones that promote muscle growth and increase strength and... read more , corticosteroids, or certain oral contraceptives (birth control pills)